 Regardless of where you are in your pregnancy or your journey to conceive, our team here at My OB/GYN is here to provide the support and care you need each step of the way.

-From preconception counseling and prenatal care to pregnancy management and preparation for childbirth, we offer expert advice and medical care to our patients.
-In fact, we are proud to be the champions of vaginal birth after Cesarean (VBAC) in Fort Worth, TX !
+From preconception counseling and prenatal care to pregnancy management and preparation for childbirth, we offer expert advice and medical care to our patients in Fort Worth, TX !

 A sexually transmitted disease, or STD, is an infection passed from one person to another through sexual contact.
 These diseases can become serious and require immediate medical treatment to prevent further spread of infection.
 Symptoms will vary depending on the disease contracted but may include bumps or sores, rashes, or pain felt during urination or intercourse.